chris291997/betting-admin/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Features
+- Login
+- Add, View, and Update Users
+- Add, View, Update, and Delete Events
+- Add, View, and Delete Fights
+- Open and Close Bets
+- Start, Cancel, Draw and Conclude a Winner
+- Cancel Transaction

+P.S Credentials are not included in this repository